vidura-supun/WP-User-Finder/README.md

 # WP-User-Finder
-a simple script to extract user information from wordpress websites using two methods,
+A simple script to extract user information from wordpress websites using two methods,

 1.Enter the website address